Learn Our History

 See the latest family news: everything from new family history discoveries, to current association projects, to reports on family reunions, to news updates on Schmidt cousins.

-Our Schmidt family descends from Hans Schmidt (1594-1680), the shepherd of the Werra Valley.
+Our Schmidt family descends from Hans Schmidt (1594-1680), a shepherd in eastern Hessen-Kassel.
 Hans's descendants populated the Hessian villages of Nentershausen, Blankenbach, and Machtlos.
 In this region, our family often connects with the Raubs, Lindemanns, Rimbachs, and Körzells.

 In the 1800s, some of these Schmidts migrated to the Ruhr Valley, seeking work in larger cities like Essen, Bochum, and Dortmund.
 Many of our Schmidt ancestors immigrated to America, settling from coast to coast.